mudox/home/content/post/site-build-notes.md

 All tag name use normal casing like `iOS`, `Swift` etc.

-# HowTos
+# Howto

-This section contains the knowledge I'v larned during the site buiding process.
+This section contains the knowledge I've learned during the site building process.

 <i class='fas fa-question fa-fw'></i>
 How to style a `<hr>`\
 <i class='fas fa-lightbulb fa-fw'></i>
-The horzontal ruler element is just a block element element with no inner content (text).
+The horizontal ruler element is just a block element element with no inner content (text).
 By default, their `border-bottom` is styled in be a 1px solid black line.